plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 ### Part 2: Analysis of a real data set

 The data set is for members of the family Canidae (dogs, wolves, coyotes, foxes, jackals, etc.).
 Lindblad-Toh et al. (2005) sequenced a collection of 16 nuclear loci.
 The alignments used here are from a [*BEAST2 tutorial written by Huw Ogilvie](https://github.com/genomescale/starbeast2/releases/download/v0.14.0/StarBEAST2-tutorial.zip).
 We reformatted them into the Nexus format and renamed the taxa from scientific to common names.

+(Note added by Paul and Analisa: please download and unzip the *BEAST tutorial above; later parts of this tutorial refer to a file, _StarBEAST2-tutorial.pdf_, that you will have once you unzip the *BEAST tutorial.)

 Start PAUP and load the canid sequence data file: